a row of yellow stars sitting on top of a blue and pink surface

 Mark coaching a cast of actors

-I grew up at a sonic crossroads: the specific phonology of working-class Birmingham—the city my mother had lived in her whole life—interspersed with my Glaswegian father’s distinct rhythms and "musical interference."
-I didn’t realize it then, but I was already training in the nuances of code-switching and vocal texture.
+I'm Mark Byron Dallas.
+I grew up at a sonic crossroads: the specific phonology of working-class Birmingham—the city my mother had lived in her whole life—interspersed with my Glaswegian father’s distinct rhythms and what I now think of as “musical interference.”
+I didn’t realize it then, but I was already training in code-switching and vocal texture—skills that sit at the core of how people adapt their voice across different social and professional environments.

 The Architecture of Communication

-I wasn't in a lecture hall studying formal phonetics, but I was refining the same skills I use as a coach today: visualizing structure, deconstructing complex systems, and understanding how small shifts in detail change an entire message.
-I eventually realized that my two perennial interests—acting and accents—were simply another form of high-level communication.
+I wasn’t studying formal phonetics in a lecture hall, but I was developing the same skills I use in my work today: visualizing structure, deconstructing complex systems, and understanding how small shifts in detail can transform how something is perceived.
+Over time, it became clear that my long-standing interests in performance, voice, and accent were all part of the same discipline—high-level communication under scrutiny.

 A Global Perspective

-Moving to Canada shifted my focus.
-Teaching English to students from five different continents provided direct, practical experience with non-Anglo mouth shapes and the mechanics of English at every proficiency level.
-This wasn't academic theory; it was a daily study of how people actually navigate language under the pressure of real-world interaction.
+Moving to Canada shifted that focus further.
+Teaching English to students from five different continents gave me direct, practical experience with non-Anglo speech environments at every proficiency level.
+This wasn’t theoretical—it was a daily study of how people navigate language in real time, under pressure, in professional and social contexts where clarity and credibility matter.

 The Coaching Method